ava-labs/avalanche-docs/docs/tooling/cli-guides/upload-a-custom-vm-to-cloud.md

 ## Upload the Custom VM to your Cloud Nodes

-Assume your cloud validators belong to the cluster <clusterName>
+Assume your cloud validators belong to the cluster `<clusterName>`

-Let's tell the validators to start tracking the Subnet subnetName, while uploading and compiling the custom VM.
+Let's tell the validators to start tracking the Subnet `<subnetName>`, while uploading and compiling the custom VM.

 ```shell